When we think of written content, we think about what is there: the copy itself.

 Also consider the industry you’re writing for to spur new ideas.
 For a client white paper about brand journalism, for example, I wrote subheads that matched the “4 W’s and an H” of journalism: Who, What, When, Where, Why, and How.

-Looking for journalism-trained writers who understand that what’s not in your content is as important as what is?
+Looking for professional content marketing writers who understand that what’s not in your content is as important as what is?
+We write results-grabbing B2B and B2C content, offer content strategy marketing, and more.
 Reach out to schedule a free discovery call to see if we’re a match for you.